 Enjoy the marvelous collection of Japanese and East Asian art at Nezu Museum (根津美術館) with authentic Japanese garden.

 More info ▶ Nezu Museum: Feel the Beauty of Japanese Art

 20. Meiji Jingu Gaien

 A large park located in Aoyama area, Meiji Jingu Gaien (明治神宮外苑) is famous for the Ginkgo Festival in autumn.
 It’s also a home field of one of Japanese baseball team Tokyo Yakult Swallows, and numbers of baseball games are held through the season.

-For more information about Harajuku area, please check out these articles, too!
+For more information about Tokyo, please check out these articles, too!

 ▽ Related Articles ▽